 Its lowered sport suspension come as standard with or without Sline provide sufficient comfort for city run.
 They do not offer much benefit to handling dynamics or driving feedback but wear its occupants when it comes to longer journeys.
 Hence I’d consider upgrading to 45 TFSI just to have variable dampers because I like weekend getaways.
 Cabin noise is all right for its class however if a quieter cabin is desired, there’s always the A6 and A8.

 Having done 300 kilometres in a day, it averaged 5.7 l/100kms and that’s with full-throttle whenever safe to do so.
-This is seriously impressive because on the same route, the SQ5 will do 4 more with a light foot.
+This is seriously impressive because on the same route, the SQ5 will require 2 more with a light foot.
 Surely, it’d be slightly nicer with some more toys like B&O thrown in but is it necessary?
 Because the Audi A4 35 TFSI in this configuration is already a well rounded car.
 It doesn’t have a lot of power but when flogged, it goes.
 If you’re not bothered by engine and exhaust acoustics, why pay more for a car that goes faster and pay more for fuel?